Skip to main content

 Key drivers of the demand for porn

 I recently completed a research study on nearly 3,800 men and women on the key drivers of pornography use.
-My research found that men who did not have a clear sense of purpose were 7x more likely to increase his involvement in pornography.
-These men felt like the work they did was meaningless, struggled to find a sense of purpose, looked back over their lives and saw many failures, and often felt unmotivated.
+My research found that men who did not have a clear sense of purpose were 7x more likely to increase their involvement in pornography.
+These men felt like their work was meaningless, struggled to find a purpose, looked back over their lives and saw many failures, and often felt unmotivated.
 When this was a man’s story, his pornography use escalated by a factor of seven.

-When men do not know how to confront and transform the difficulties of their life, pornography becomes deeply appealing because it requires so little of them in return.
-The pornographic version of life is desirable, precisely because it offers men a temporary, but fleeting, experience of control.
+When men do not know how to confront and transform the difficulties of their lives, pornography becomes deeply appealing because it requires so little of them in return.
+The pornographic version of life is desirable precisely because it offers men a temporary but fleeting experience of control.

 Related: 5 Basic Reasons Why People Choose to Watch Porn